Teaching Visa Sponsorship Jobs in Wisconsin

 Which visa types are most common for teaching roles in Wisconsin?

-The J-1 Exchange Visitor visa is the most widely used for international teachers in Wisconsin, particularly through programs that bring educators in for cultural exchange assignments of one to three years.
-The H-1B is also used for full-time teaching positions at universities and some K-12 districts, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a relevant field.
+The J-1 visa Exchange Visitor visa is the most widely used for international teachers in Wisconsin, particularly through programs that bring educators in for cultural exchange assignments of one to three years.
+The H-1B visa is also used for full-time teaching positions at universities and some K-12 districts, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a relevant field.

 Which companies and institutions sponsor visas for teaching jobs in Wisconsin?